-TS: He had been a three-year student, and he was teaching supplementally the first year students and some of the three-year students—those who had been accepted into the program but who might not have had the technical skills that the program thought you should have before you were thrown at Paul Rand and others.
+TS: Chris served as a teaching assistant to three-year students—those who had been accepted into the program but who might not have had the technical skills that the program thought you should have before you were thrown at Paul Rand and others.

-Chris continues to teach in the program today even though he lived in Cambridge, Massachusettes and worked at WGBH (the public television station in Boston) for thirty years plus, but that’s another story.
-So Chris is giving me posters by Armin and by Müller-Brockmann, whose studio he also visited.
+Chris continues to teach in the program today, commuting from Cambridge, Massachusettes one a week in the Fall term.
+But back then, Chris is giving me posters by Armin and by Müller-Brockmann, whose studio he also visited.
 It was almost like, well, the drug analogy would be that I was inoculated.
 You know, I didn’t have to think that just a little picture the size of a cigarette pack is what it’s really about.
 I had the full size poster!
 And guess what?
 They’re available and they’re inexpensive!
 So, that led to trips maybe every other year to Switzerland, and I would go knock on the door with Swiss Francs in hand.
 I’d end up with a big roll which would fit into the overhead on Swissair flying back.

 More recently—twenty, thirty years later—I found the dealer Stefan Heezen in St Gallen.
 Or he found me.
 And he’s a great fellow who would recommend things I didn’t know existed.
 I’d also send him pictures of posters that have been printed by the foremost silkscreener, Uldry.
 I go to his website and photograph images with a cell phone, send the images to Stefan, and he does the legwork.
 And when he has ten in hand, he ships them to me.
 And that’s what it’s been the last, you know, 15 years.
 I don’t have to fly to Switzerland, although I miss it.
 Stefan does the work.
 He scouts, I scout, and generally that’s how the collection has grown.